contao/docs/docs/manual/faq/_index.en.md

 If you need a version that is not available in the selection, proceed as follows:

 1. Click the small arrow next to the "Install" button.
-2. Select "Skip installation (expert mode)".
+2. Select "Skip Installation (Expert Only!)".
 3. Go to "Packages" and click the gear icon next to Contao.
 4. Enter the desired version, e.g. `4.13.*`.
 5. Click "Apply changes" to install the version.